 Style is a lifelong journey and in the immortal words of Oscar Wilde: “Fashion is a form of ugliness so intolerable that we have to alter it every six months.”

-Something else I can tell you is I lost the manual when the road that I was on took several sharp turns.
+I lost the manual when the road that I was on took several sharp turns.
 So now I’m here, finding things out again.

 Other influences include Dale Bozzio, Terri Nunn, Debbie Harry, Divine, Isabella Blow, RuPaul, the Marchesa Luisa Casati, and Daphne Guinness.

 Beauty is so much more than what you look like.
-I still can’t believe that I’ll be 40 next year.
+I still can’t believe I’ll be 40 next year.
 It’s time to celebrate and honor those in their 30′s and beyond that don’t conform to society’s standards of aging.
-Life isn’t over when you turn 25, contrary to what our seemingly youth obsessed society preaches.
+Life isn’t over when you turn 25, contrary to what our seemingly youth obsessed society dictates.

 “Life is too short to spend hoping that the perfectly arched eyebrow or hottest new lip shade will mask an ugly heart.”
 PREACH.